International Recognised exhibition

 As well as being an entertainment venue, Expo 2008 served as an intellectual hub on sustainable water management, gathering minds from across the world via the Water Tribune.
 This unique platform allowed scientists, engineers, politicians, business representatives and researchers to exchange on issues relating to the theme.
 It served as an intellectual instrument, encouraging different stakeholders to propose and debate solutions to different challenges surrounding water management in the world.

 The Water Tribune had a concrete outcome in the form of the Zaragoza Charter, which was drawn up to summarise the propositions and visions put forward during the Expo.
 Setting out clear recommendations for the sustainable management of water resources, the Charter indicates the way forward for policymakers and more generally all citizens of the world.
 After the Expo closed its gates, the Charter was presented to the Government of Spain, the Bureau International des Expositions (BIE) and the Secretary General of the United Nations.

 After the Expo, Zaragoza became the first Spanish City to host the headquarters of a United Nations Agency; the United Nations International Decade for Action: Water for Life 2005-2015.
 In addition to the long-term impact of the Expo on the city and its population, this reinforced Zaragoza’s status as a reference point on matters of water and ecological development.

 In terms of its wider impact on the city, Expo 2008 served as a catalyst for the transformation of the Ebro riverfront as well as a modernisation of the city centre.
-Zaragoza’s transport infrastructure was improved via modernised roads and a cable car, as well as a bike-hire scheme which was established in the run-up to the Expo and which remains in place today.
+Zaragoza’s transport infrastructure was improved via modernised roads and new bridges, as well as a bike-hire scheme which was established in the run-up to the Expo and which remains in place today.